Was the First Lady’s outfit a subtle example of fashion diplomacy?

 اطلعت مع السيدة الأولى ميلانيا ترامب يوم أمس على البرامج التي تقدمها مدرسة أكاديمية إكسيل الحكومية للفتيات والمخصصة لتناسب المتطلبات التعليمية للطالبات #الأردن #حب_الأردن #امريكا #واشنطن A memorable visit to the Excel Academy Public Charter School for girls with First Lady Melania Trump!
 It’s wonderful to witness the school’s dedication to creating programs specifically tailored to meet girls’ educational needs #Jordan #LoveJO #USA #Washington #DC

-According to AP, Queen Rania – herself an education activist – did most of the talking during the visit, asking the school’s principal about the curriculum and coursework.
+Queen Rania – herself an education activist – appeared to do most of the talking during the visit, asking the school’s principal about the curriculum and coursework.

 Trump later said in a written statement that education helped “shine a light” on gender equality and empowerment of women, and Excel Academy was an “exceptional example” of a school that is preparing young women to “succeed in a global community.”